BrainImAccs/BrainSTEM/README.md

-# Brain Imaging Accessoires: Brainstem
+# Brainimaccs System That Executes Modules (BrainSTEM)

-This package contains the base layer for other components of the Brain Imaging Accessoires toolkit, i.e. tools and functions for receiving, handling and sending DICOM files.
+This package contains the base layer for other components of the Brain Imaging Accessoires (BrainImAccs) toolkit, i.e. tools and functions for receiving, handling and sending DICOM files.
 It is meant to be run on a Linux server to receive DICOM files from the Picture Archiving and Communication System (PACS) or modalities, process the scans in a parallel fashion and then export the results back to the PACS.

 Different [modules](https://github.com/brainimaccs/brainstem#modules) (i.e. accessoires) are available.
+After successful installation, these modules can be run directly on folders containing DICOM studies.
+It is not a requirement to receive the studies e.g. from the PACS.

 Please note, that this software is research-only.